-My book on surveys is now available: Surveys that work: A practical guide for designing better surveys.
+My book on surveys is: Surveys that work: A practical guide for designing better surveys.

 The book has a seven-step process